 Aerobic Exercise Program During and After Cancer Treatment

-Author: Lora Packel, PT, PhD Chair and Professor Department of Physical Therapy at Saint Joseph’s University
+Author: Lora Packel, PT, PhD, Associate Dean and Professor at Saint Joseph’s University

 Disclaimer: Exercise is safe for most people during cancer treatments, but it is important to check with your provider before starting an exercise program.
 There may be some days during your treatments when you shouldn't exercise.